pagkly/Zed/Investopedia3/What Does Hot Issue Mean.md

 ## How Hot Issues Work

-When a company is preparing itself for an IPO, its executives and [investment banking](https://www.investopedia.com/terms/i/investment-banking.asp) partners will take the company on a so-called “roadshow”, touring several institutional investors in an attempt to promote excitement for the new issue.
+When a company is preparing itself for an IPO, its executives and [[investment banking]](https://www.investopedia.com/terms/i/investment-banking.asp) partners will take the company on a so-called “roadshow”, touring several institutional investors in an attempt to promote excitement for the new issue.
 In some cases, such as when the company is viewed as a leader or disruptor in an exciting new industry, these roadshows occasionally succeed in producing widespread interest in the new IPO.

 Typically, investors interested in a hot issue will be split into two basic camps.
-In the first group are those who genuinely believe in the company’s [long-term](https://www.investopedia.com/terms/l/longterm.asp) potential, and wish to buy in on the ground floor.
-On the other hand, many investors are attracted to hot issues simply because they believe they can buy and then [flip](https://www.investopedia.com/terms/f/flipping.asp) the shares for a short-term gain.
-This kind of speculative enthusiasm can sometimes produce [bubble-like conditions](https://www.investopedia.com/terms/b/bubble.asp), sometimes to the detriment of longer-term investors.
+In the first group are those who genuinely believe in the company’s [[long-term]](https://www.investopedia.com/terms/l/longterm.asp) potential, and wish to buy in on the ground floor.
+On the other hand, many investors are attracted to hot issues simply because they believe they can buy and then [[flip]](https://www.investopedia.com/terms/f/flipping.asp) the shares for a short-term gain.
+This kind of speculative enthusiasm can sometimes produce [[bubble-like conditions]](https://www.investopedia.com/terms/b/bubble.asp), sometimes to the detriment of longer-term investors.

 In theory, any kind of company could become a hot issue when undergoing an IPO.
 In practice, however, this phenomenon is typically associated with high-tech companies or those engaged in otherwise glamorous industry sectors.
-Established companies in [mature industries](https://www.investopedia.com/terms/m/mature-firm.asp) tend not to attract the same level of investor enthusiasm, perhaps because their business models are more stable and predictable than their hot issue peers.
+Established companies in [[mature industries]](https://www.investopedia.com/terms/m/mature-firm.asp) tend not to attract the same level of investor enthusiasm, perhaps because their business models are more stable and predictable than their hot issue peers.

 ## Real World Example of a Hot Issue

 XYZ Corporation is a successful biotechnology startup that is preparing for its IPO.
-With the help of its investment banking partners, XYZ successfully files [Form S-1](https://www.investopedia.com/terms/s/sec-form-s-1.asp) with the [Securities and Exchange Commission (SEC)](https://www.investopedia.com/terms/s/sec.asp), a necessary first step in the IPO process.
-Then, it proceeds to meet with a wide variety of [institutional investors](https://www.investopedia.com/terms/i/institutionalinvestor.asp) in order to make the case for their company and justify a desired IPO valuation.
+With the help of its investment banking partners, XYZ successfully files [[Form S-1]](https://www.investopedia.com/terms/s/sec-form-s-1.asp) with the [[Securities and Exchange Commission (SEC)]](https://www.investopedia.com/terms/s/sec.asp), a necessary first step in the IPO process.
+Then, it proceeds to meet with a wide variety of [[institutional investors]](https://www.investopedia.com/terms/i/institutionalinvestor.asp) in order to make the case for their company and justify a desired IPO valuation.

 If XYZ is successful in its investor presentations, it could face a situation where its IPO is significantly oversubscribed.
 In this situation, its IPO would be seen as a “hot issue”, with long-term and speculative investors competing for the limited number of shares on offer.